American Options with Asymmetric Information and Reflected BSDE

-BSDE were introduced, on a Brownian filtration, by Bismut \cite{Bismut}.
-Pardoux and Peng \cite{Pardoux} proved existence and uniqueness of adapted solutions under suitable square-integrability assumptions for coefficients and terminal condition.
-For some decades, BSDE represent a vibrant field of research, due to its close ties with stochastic control and mathematical finance.
-RBSDE in continuous time, the variant related to ACC, were first investigated in El Karoui, Kapoudjian, Pardoux, Peng, and Quenez \cite{Nichole}.
+In contrast to their European counterparts, American contingent claims (ACC), such as American call or put options, can be exercised at any time before maturity.
+Ignoring interest rates, it is well known that the value of the process of an American contingent claim is related to the Snell envelope of the payoff process, i.e. the smallest supermartingale dominating it.
+The optimal exercise time is given by the hitting time of the payoff process by the Snell envelope.
+This key observation links optimal stopping problems to reflected backward stochastic differential equations (RBSDE), i.e. BSDE constrained to stay above a given barrier which in the case of the ACC is given by the payoff function.
+RBSDE in continuous time, the variant related to ACC, were first investigated in El Karoui et al. \citep{Nichole}.
 In this context the solution process is kept above the reflecting barrier by means of an additional process.
 As in the classical Skorokhod problem, this process is non-decreasing.
 The support of the associated positive random measure is included in the set of times at which the solution process touches the barrier.